lavgup/mediawiki.js/README.md

 })();
 ```

+## Running tests
+The library is tested with [Jest](https://jestjs.io), so you can run all tests by running `jest` in the root directory.
+Note that you will have to provide configuration for tests, including the URL to a test wiki's api.php file and a pair of BotPassword credentials.
+There is a sample configuration file provided.

 ## Support and questions
 Open an issue!

 ## Contributing
 Open a PR!
-Might be worth opening an issue if it's a major commit, to get the heads up from me.
+Might be worth opening an issue if it's a major change, to get the heads up from me.

 ## Todo
 * Add a queue for all HTTP requests.